Continuity and Contingency Management

 - Develop a plan to provide contingencies and continuity should the identified risks become a reality.

-- Inform you staff, customers and suppliers of your plans and the contingencies - especially communications, power and transport issues, because these are generally the most significant areas of risk and vulnerability.
+- Inform your staff, customers and suppliers of your plans and the contingencies - especially communications, power and transport issues, because these are generally the most significant areas of risk and vulnerability.

-- Seek input from all interested parties and where advantageous and sensible, and modify and integrate your plans with the plans of other connecting groups and organisations.
+- Seek input from all interested parties and, where advantageous and sensible, modify and integrate your plans with the plans of other connecting groups and organisations.

 It would seem that whatever the Government's true motives in all this, (cynics would suggest that heightening people's awareness of risk and fear has been a tactic of governing powers for centuries in maintaining power and control), there are some very sensible points within the issue, and also a couple of useful resource centres available, so use them for what good they can do for your particular organisation.

 It is a dangerous world these days, but keep things in perspective.
 As ever, look at the facts, make your own decisions, and then take appropriate action accordingly.

 Continuity planning and risk assessment are essential aspects of modern management and organisational robustness, but keep it realistic and in context for your own activities and systems.